mrmcsoftware/GPU4Logisim/README.md

 of outhex to your image file.
 The number of memory elements that are used is contained in a comment.
 Use that value to help determine the memory address to use to access any subsequent graphical elements that you may choose to append.
+A Java version of gpuelem is also provided in case you don't have a C compiler.
+To run it do the following:

+    java -jar gpuelem.jar

 >**Tip**: If you want to convert a PNG image file to a sprite with a full alpha channel,
 >you can use **pngtopnm** from the Netpbm package with the **-alpha** option to create
 >a PGM file containing the alpha channel (and also use without the **-alpha** option